 - Open all year.

-Navy Beach – this was the best restaurant of our trip and it was probably there that I saw (one of) the most beautiful sunsets of my life!
+Navy Beach – it is one of my favorite spots in The hamptons – and it’was where I saw (one of) the most beautiful sunsets of my life!
 Founded in 2010, Navy Beach quickly became the favorite seaside restaurant in Montauk.
-It has a private beach overlooking Fort Pond Bay and is a good spot for weddings.
+It has a private beach overlooking Fort Pond Bay and is a good wedding spot.
 In addition to the seafood menu, it has one of the largest selections of rosé wines in the Hamptons.
-It has an incredible sunset and was voted by Newsday one of the top five ocean view restaurants in the East End.
+It has an incredible sunset and was voted by Newsday as one of the top five ocean-view restaurants in the East End.
 You can either get a table outside or inside.
-The menu is seafood-based and features small plates ($17), great for sharing.
-We ordered 5 of these (Tuna Tostada, Mussels, Octopus, Crab Cake, and Burrata).
-Also, I need to make an honorable mention of the Key Lime Pie, made at the restaurant.
-It was simply the best we have ever had!
+The seafood-based menu features small plates (starting at $17), which are great for sharing.
 You can check out the full menu here.
 Even if you do not want to dine, do yourself a favor and go there for a drink and watch the sunset.
 It’s simply fantastic!

 - Open from April to September

-Inlet Seafood Restaurant –another restaurant with incredible views, very crowded at sunset time.
-The menu is also focused on seafood, however, honestly, I opted not to include the photos of the dishes because we did not enjoy the food.
+Inlet Seafood Restaurant –another restaurant with incredible views, very crowded at sunset.
+The menu is also focused on seafood; however, honestly, I opted not to include the photos of the dishes because we did not enjoy the food.
 We had baked oysters, grilled whole fish, and sushi.
-They were not bad, but they were not worth the price we paid.
-Here, I recommend going to have a drink and enjoy the sunset, because the view is very beautiful and worth it!
+They were not bad, but they were not worth the price.
+Here, I recommend going to have a drink and enjoying the sunset, because the view is very beautiful and worth it!

 Bostwick’s Chowder House – this is a good choice of a seafood restaurant in East Hampton.
-It’s cute, it has an outdoor and indoor space and it gets very busy at the weekend.
-It probably has the most extensive menu out of all the restaurants we went to.
-Includes dishes with lobsters, oysters, shrimp, and other seafood.
-We had the classic Clam Chowder soup ($8) and also Fish Tacos ($24, HUGE, filled with guacamole too), and Crab Sandwich, with fries.
+It’s cute, it has an outdoor and indoor space, and it gets very busy on the weekends.
+The menu features dishes with lobsters, oysters, shrimp, and other seafood.
+Here I recommend the Clam Chowder, Fish Tacos and Crab Sandwich, with fries.
 I loved the food!
 Everything was very delicious and we were very satisfied!
+Check the menu.

 - Open from April to November.

 The Montauket – this is a favorite spot in Montauk for a beautiful sunset.
-It is a bar, a restaurant and a hotel which was established in the 20’s and family-owned since 1959 and is known by locals as “the hill” because of the location.
-The menu features lobster rolls and fresh locally caught seafood besides local beers and special drinks.
-The place is very casual, the food is delicious – I had the scallops and they were so good – and the view is just perfect.
-Make sure to arrive before your intended time, since they don’t take reservations.
+It is a bar, a restaurant, and a hotel that was established in the 20’s and family-owned since 1959 and is known by locals as “the hill” because of the location.
+The menu features lobster rolls and fresh locally caught seafood, besides local beers and special drinks.
+The place is very casual, the food is delicious – and the view is just perfect.
+Make sure to plan accordingly since they don’t take reservations.
 Plus, they are open from Thursday to Monday.

-Clam Bar – another traditional spot in the Hamptons, is on the road, on your way to Montauk – it is actually in front of the resort where we stayed.
+Clam Bar – another traditional spot in the Hamptons, is on the road, on your way to Montauk – it is actually in front of the resort I recommend on this post.
 This place opened more than thirty years ago and features, of course, a seafood menu.
 The highlight here is the lobster roll, a must-have, and also the sea salt caramel cheesecake.

 Gosman’s Dock – this place is so cute!
 It reminds me of San Francisco in some way.
-You will find some stores, an ice cream place, and some restaurants here, plus a small event area and a fish market.
-We bought some beers and fish and chips from Gosman’s Clam Bar and got a table with a view to sitting.
+You will find some stores, an ice cream place, some restaurants, a small event area, and a fish market.
+We bought some beers and fish and chips from Gosman’s Clam Bar and got a table with a view to sit.
 Just be aware of the seagulls, lol.

 Places to visit